Western Outdoor Orientation Trips

 - “I feel so lucky to have had this experience…Walking away from WOOT!, I have new friends, a desire to explore the Bellingham outdoors, a stronger love for the outdoors, a confidence going into my freshman year, and a plan to get more involved with the Outdoor Center”

-What if I have never participated in any of these activities before?
+What if I have never backpacked before?

-Don’t worry, your trip leaders will teach you all the basic skills you will need to know to be comfortable in the outdoors.
+No worries!
+Your trip leaders will teach you all the basic skills you will need to know to be comfortable in the outdoors.
 Based on your responses to the registration questionnaire, your trip leaders will be able to provide opportunity for you to succeed on any trip.

 How much does each trip cost?

 Depending on the trip, the costs will vary.
-We try to keep the cost as low as possible to reduce the financial burden and encourage enrollment for all who would like to participate in any WOOT experience.
-The registration fee includes transportation, trip leaders, group gear and awesome food!
+We try to keep the cost as low as possible to reduce the financial burden and encourage enrollment for all who would like to participate in any WOOT Experience.

 Do I need any special equipment?